Saint-Gervais-les-Bains: Tourism

 Property prices are generally less than that of some nearby resorts and demand for property is very high both for main homes and second homes.

 Transport

 The main railway station for Saint-Gervais is the Gare de Saint-Gervais-les-Bains-Le Fayet.
 The Mont Blanc Tramway departs from the forecourt of Le Fayet station and reaches the Nid d'Aigle station at the Bionnassay glacier at an altitude of 2372 m.
 The Saint-Gervais–Vallorcine railway, a metre gauge line, departs from Le Fayet station and takes you to Chamonix and across the Swiss border to Martigny.
-Numerous other destinations throughout France (including direct trains to Paris) can be accessed from the main SNCF station at Le Fayet, and the main resort is just a 10-minute descent to the nearby A40 Peage motorway to Geneva, Lyon, Paris and connecting to the rest of the French motorway network.
+Numerous other destinations throughout France (including direct trains to Paris) can be accessed from the main SNCF station in Le Fayet, and the main town centre is just a 10-minute descent to the nearby A40 Peage motorway to Geneva, Lyon, Paris and connecting to the rest of the French motorway network.

 Population

 Notable people

 The French ski jumper Marie Hoyau is a native of St. Gervais.